Singapore starts countdown to elections, forms panel for constituencies

-Singapore's next general election could be just months away, with the government announcing on Wednesday that Prime Minister Lee Hsien Loong had formed a panel to review electoral boundaries, an initial step towards calling a vote.
+Singapore's general elections could be just months away as prime minister, Lee Hsien Loong, formed a panel to review electoral boundaries, an initial step towards calling a vote.
 Lee, the son of Singapore's founding father Lee Kuan Yew, has held power since 2004 and is widely expected to step down after elections that must take place by early 2021.

 The impending elections come as Singapore slashed its full-year economic growth forecast with global conditions worsening.
 Data last month confirmed Singapore's slowest growth rate in a decade amid mounting fears of a recession in the wealthy city-state.
 "The current administration has been actively thinking about not just short-term issues but also long-term challenges that the economy faces," said Jeff Ng, an economist at Continuum Economics.